mhoban/rainbow_bridge/README.md

 <small>**`--keep-uncultured`**</small>:  Keep sequences that are listed as 'uncultured', 'environmental sample', 'clone', or 'synthetic' (these are filtered by default).

 ### Denoising/dereplication and zOTU inference
-These options control how (and by what tool) sequences are denoised and zOTUs are inferred By default, eDNAFlow uses [vsearch](https://github.com/torognes/vsearch) (a free 64-bit clone of usearch), which does not suffer from the 4GB memory limit of the free version of [usearch](https://www.drive5.com/usearch/).
-You still retain the option of using either the free (32 bit) or commercial (64 bit) versions of usearch, if you really want.
+These options control how (and by what tool) sequences are denoised and zOTUs are inferred By default, rainbow_bridge uses [vsearch](https://github.com/torognes/vsearch) (a free 64-bit clone of usearch), which does not suffer from the 4GB memory limit of the free version of [usearch](https://www.drive5.com/usearch/).
+You still retain the option of using either the free (32 bit) or commercial (64 bit) versions of usearch, if you really want to.

 <small>**`--denoiser [tool/path]`**</small>:  Sets the tool used for denoising & chimera removal.
 Accepted options: 'usearch', 'usearch32', 'vsearch', path to 64-bit usearch executable (default: vsearch)
 <small>**`--min-abundance [num]`**</small>:  Minimum sequence abundance for zOTU determination; sequences with abundances below the specified threshold will be discarded during the denoising process (default: 8)